IlyaSamoylov45/OnlineCourses/Database course/Textbook_Notes_for_lectures/A First Course in Database Systems Readings.md

   - Important use for attributes is to represent connections in a semi-structured data graph

 Chapter 11.2.6 Namespaces
-  - To say that an element’s tag should be interpreted as part of a certain namespace, we can use the attribute xmlns in its opening tag.
+  - To say that an element's tag should be interpreted as part of a certain namespace, we can use the attribute xmlns in its opening tag.
     ex: xmlns: name="URI”

 Chapter 11.2.7 XML and Databases